LennaHammer/LennaHammer.github.io/_posts/2024-01-25-How-to-use-Coq.md

 Qed.
 ```

+### Predicate Logic

-In predicate logic we can use a predicate to describe the property of an element or the relation between elements, and sometimes we can talk about an abstract concept with only certain properties without knowing what it is.
-In Coq we can use the axiom command to define a predicate, but since this definition can be used directly to construct a factor, which we don't want to do because it is dangerous to construct without proof, we have to make sure that we only define some rules to get the factor and deal with it.
+In predicate logic, we can use a predicate to describe the property of an element or the relation between elements, and sometimes we can talk about an abstract concept with only certain properties without knowing what it is.
+In Coq, we can use the axiom command to define a predicate, but since this definition can be used directly to construct a factor, which we don't want to do because it is dangerous to construct without proof, we have to make sure that we only define some rules to get the factor and deal with it.
 Furthermore, a factor can be constructed using multiple rules, which can be reasoned by case if it's in the hypothesis, or defined by recursion, which can be reasoned by mathematical induction (Coq uses the first argument by default, which can sometimes seem confusing as it's implicit) if it's in the predicate of goal.
 For example, the Peano number is defined by zero and its successor.
 If we prove two cases for it, we know that a property will be true for all natural numbers.